 Written by Greg Rucka.
 Art by Darick Robertson.

-Wolverine goes on the quest to avenge the murder of a young girl who reached out for his help.
+Wolverine goes on a quest to avenge the murder of a young girl who reached out for his help.
 Finding her cryptic diary, he’s led on a path of illegal gun sellers, crooked law enforcement, and cults.

-Brotherhood is the first story of the 2003 relaunch and it feels much more grounded than other Wolverine stories.
+Brotherhood is the first story of the 2003 relaunch and feels much more grounded than other Wolverine stories.
 Instead of fighting Sabretooth or some muscle-bound villain, he’s facing real-world evils.
 As a result, he becomes a defender for those who can’t help themselves.

-Single Issues: Wolverine (2003 series) #1-6
+Issues: Wolverine (2003 series) #1-6

-Trade Paperback: Wolverine by Greg Rucka Ultimate Collection
+Collected edition: Wolverine by Greg Rucka Ultimate Collection

-Buy: Comixology | eBay
+Buy: Amazon/Kindle | eBay

 24 Hours